ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 sudo apt install pps-tools setserial ntp ntpdate
 {{< /highlight >}}

-We also want to help speed up the boot time so let's disable and mask the serial console related systemd service units as they are not needed.
+We also want to help speed up the boot time so let us disable and mask the serial console related systemd service units as they are not needed.

 {{< highlight conf >}}